 Tips for Getting Good Quality Pictures From A Disposable Camera

-If used properly, a disposable camera can produce bright, interesting photos.
-As with any art, one must know ow to maximize capabilities and minimize limitations to get the highest degree of performance from a disposable camera.
+If used properly, a disposable camera can produce bright, high-contrast, and interesting photos.
+As with any art, one must know the limitations of their tools to get the highest degree of performance from a disposable camera.
 For best results, follow these simple tips:

 - Shoot in as much light as possible (most are made for shooting outside in bright sunlight)

-- Make sure your subject is not backlit; they will be in shadow in the printed photo
+- Make sure your subject is not backlit (or have the main source of light behind them instead of in front) or they will be in shadow in the printed photo

-- Make sure you the subject is 4 – 10 ft from the camera when using the flash
+- Make sure you place the subject 4 – 10 ft from the camera when using the flash (the effective flash range of the camera)

 Do Disposable Cameras Work in Low Light?

 Typically, disposable film cameras are not good in low-light situations without a flash.
 Using a flash will help in low-light conditions, but it won’t light the entire scene.
-The flash just isn’t strong enough to provide adequate lighting in settings where natural or artificial light is negligible.
-Most cameras suggest a distance of 4 – 10 ft between the camera and the subject.
+The flash just isn’t strong enough to provide adequate lighting in settings where natural or artificial light is low or nonexistant.
+Most one-time use cameras suggest a distance of 4 – 10 ft between the camera and the subject.

 Disposable Cameras Don’t Work Well in The Dark